QuietQuesting/file-exporer.py/README.md

 ![banner](https://user-images.githubusercontent.com/73032440/97810544-eba25300-1c74-11eb-87ed-7de2b34c0a55.png)

-<del>as well as Create Folders</del>

 ### Features:
 - Traverse through you computers files as you wish with a classical comand line interface and intuitve text control
-- High level file operations such as: Create, Copy, move, delete files and folders
+- High level file operations such as: create, copy, move, move to bin, direct delete for files and folders
+- Single and easy multiple select
 - Function which prompts user to select x amount of files / directories
 - Config file for start directory and quick access points